MicrosoftDocs/Viva/Viva/glint/setup/gdpr-special-categories.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 06/10/2024
+ms.date: 08/06/2024
 ---

 # Security and compliance for data usage

 Microsoft Viva Glint helps organizations measure employee engagement and experiences so they can take action to improve them.
-Grounded in our approach to employee [engagement](https://aka.ms/VivaGlintAModernApproach), Viva Glint offers a flexible surveying approach that enables organizations to gain a greater understanding of key experiences that shape an employee's journey, how those experiences impact engagement, and the resulting impact on individual and business outcomes.
+Grounded in our approach to employee [engagement](https://aka.ms/VivaGlintAModernApproach), Glint offers a flexible surveying approach so organizations can gain a greater understanding of key experiences that shape an employee's journey and the resulting impact on individual and business outcomes.

 With Viva Glint, organizations capture invaluable employee feedback and transform those insights into actions.
-Feedback and action-taking are brought directly into the flow of work, empowering managers and their teams to take joint ownership and drive meaningful actions and habits that support happiness, success, and wellbeing at work.
+Feedback and action-taking are brought directly into the flow of work.
+Managers and their teams are empowered to take joint ownership and drive meaningful actions and habits that support happiness, success, and wellbeing at work.

 This resource explains how Viva Glint provides the customer admin with controls to manage personal data and implements protections within Viva Glint to maintain employee privacy.
-These controls and protections support customer compliance with regulations such as the [European Union General Data Protection Regulation (GDPR)](/viva/glint/setup/gdpr-special-categories).
+These controls and protections support customer compliance with regulations such as the [European Union General Data Protection Regulation (GDPR)](https://learn.microsoft.com/compliance/regulatory/gdpr).
 This document is specific to Viva Glint and provides a technical overview of how data and privacy are protected.

 ## Understand the fundamentals of Viva Glint privacy